hendriknielaender/zBench/README.md

 #### Zig version

-Zig is in active development and the APIs can change frequently, making it challenging to support every dev build.
-This project currently aims to be compatible with stable, non-development builds to provide a consistent experience for the users.
-As of now, zBench is tested and supported on Zig version **_0.13.0_**.
+Zig is in active development, and its APIs can change frequently.
+The main branch of this project now targets the latest Zig master build to take advantage of new features and improvements.
+For users who prefer the stability of official releases, dedicated branches are maintained for older Zig versions (e.g., zig-0.13.0, zig-0.12.0, etc.).
+This ensures you can choose the branch that best fits your stability and feature requirements.

 #### Performance Note